 - Ground Nutmeg: This recipe is written for pre-ground nutmeg.
-If you use freshly ground in this pumpkin spice mix recipe, then you'll need to adjust the quantity by half or even ⅔rds.
-Fresh nutmeg has a completely different and wonderful flavor but it is stronger.
+If you use freshly ground in this pumpkin spice mix recipe, then you’ll need to reduce the quantity by half or even 2/3rds.
+Fresh nutmeg has a completely different, yet wonderful, flavor but it is stronger.

 - Ground Allspice: Allspice is a powerful spice.
 She will take over all the other spices if you let her.
 I always use allspice with a light hand.

 Use these instructions to make the perfect pumpkin spice mix every time!
 Further details and measurements can be found in the recipe card below.